J4X-98/Writeups/CTFs/justCTF2023/BabyOtter/writeup.md

 tmp3 (before shift)  = 0x2ac819XX //XX unknown
 ```

 We have now lost the value of the last byte as this was lost in the shift.
-Luckily this doesn't matter to us for finding the indexes.
+Luckily this doesn't matter to us in finding the indexes.
 So now we move on to the next loop.

 ```txt
 tmp3                = 0x2ac819XX